lucasbasquerotto/pod/README.md

 # (Under Construction) Pod Layer

-This repository corresponds to the pod layer and is used to deploy interdependent services in a given host.
+This repository corresponds to the pod layer and is used to deploy services inside containers in a given host.

 ## Demo